jfriedly/foreign-currency/README.rst

 Glossary
 --------

 * *denomination* - One value-distinct series of a country's currency.
 Every coin or bill comes from exactly one *denomination*.
+I use the word to differentiate between currencies that have been redenominated.
 I do not use the word to refer to the face value of a coin or bill, nor do I use it to refer to different printing series of value-equivalent currency pieces.
 Examples:

     * Argentina has redenominated it's currency four times since 1969, and these are the most recent four *denominations* of Argentine currency:  the peso ley, the peso argentino, the austral, and the peso convertible.
 The peso ley was replaced at a ratio of 10000:1 by the peso argentino in 1983, the peso argentino was replaced at a ratio of 1000:1 by the austral in 1985, and the austral was replaced at a rate of 10000:1 by the peso convertible in 1992.
 As a rule of thumb, I ignore denominations for which I have no currency pieces, but I've included the Argentinian ones as a codified example.